alancleyton/vue3-vite-typescript-starter/README.md

 # Vue 3 project starter Vite-based 🚀.
-Start a new Vue 3 project with Vite, Typescript, Jest, ESlint and Prettier.
+Vue 3 project base with Vite, Typescript, Jest, ESlint and Prettier.
 ## Installation

 Using `npm` install all dependencies.